TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 **Note**: Be sure to login to the Sitefinity back end before running the example.
 The logged in user must have sufficient permissions to perform the Sitefinity API operation.
-The screenshot shows a Sitefinity security exception during the call to GetPageNodes() when the logged in user did not have permission to view pages.
+The screenshot shows a Sitefinity security exception during the call to GetPageDataList() when the logged in user did not have permission to view pages.

 ![](../media/image6.png)